 SAADvocacy is the official monthly newsletter of the program, highlighting its major news and activities, feature and editorial stories, announcements, upcoming events, and many more.

 The newsletter was first launched in 2018.
 Four publications were published but the production stopped due to the repositioned targets of the group made by former Director Bernadette San Juan.
-The group shifted from producing publications to creating compendiums of provincial profiles as well as partnering with the University of the Philippines Open University (UPOU) on a possible conduct of midterm evaluation study for the program.
+The group shifted from producing publications to creating compendiums of provincial profiles as well as partnering with the University of the Philippines Open University (UPOU) on possible conduct of midterm evaluation study for the program.
 However, due to the unmet requirements, the study didn’t push through.